 - 2 medium carrots julienned

-- ½ cup fresh coriander
+- ½ cup fresh coriander chopped

-- ½ cup fresh mint
+- ½ cup fresh mint chopped

-- 3 tablespoon rice vinegar
+- 3 tablespoons rice vinegar

-- 4 tablespoon freshly squeezed lime juice
+- 4 tablespoons freshly squeezed lime juice

 - 1 teaspoon sesame oil